 “Business design is a way of operating that combines the tools of business thinkers, analysts, and strategists with the methods and mindsets of design.
 Business designers think about how every element of the business model affects the consumer and client experience.”

 As far back as 2016, John Oswald, considered to be a pioneer in the field of business design, wrote that business design is the most important design job of the future.
-With business design now listed as one of the top skills among MuchSkills’ users, we’d say that was prescient.
+With business design skills now listed as one of the top skills among MuchSkills’ users, we’d say that was prescient.

 A project can be anything – the development of a new app or tool, the construction of a building, a company’s efforts towards a digital transformation or the development of a channel partner program.
 Each of these projects has a clear start and a finish, a goal that has to be met and a budget in which it has to be achieved.